 What are the developments and prospects for HRIS?

-Stage 1: The Beginning
+Step 1: The Beginning

 The birth of HRIS dates back to the early 1970s.
 At that time, their objective was to record data and simply to produce pay slips.
 This activity is still highly sensitive today because of all the regulatory constraints.
 At that time, the companies that produced these payroll solutions were ESNs such as Sopra, Steria and EDS on the one hand, and publishers such as Cegedim, Cegid and ADP on the other.

-Stage 2: the arrival of computers
+Stage 2: The arrival of computers

 Step 3: More and more data

+However, managing this data also raises issues of confidentiality and security.
 We are beginning to see a dependence on few suppliers whose"on-premise" solutions do not perform well in all areas covered (the multi-specialist model does not work).